tamboto2000/jsonextract/README.md

 Package jsonextract is a small library for extracting JSON from a string, it extract a possible valid JSONs from a string or text.
 This package did not guarantee 100% success rate of parsing, so it is highly recommended to check if the JSONs that you get is valid.

+# Update!

+v2 is in progress! the next version will 100% guarantee every single JSON that parsed is valid!
+Features that will be included are:

+- Preprocessed JSON, meaning that you can access the parsed JSON value directly without having to unmarshal the bytes!
+- Directly unmarshal the raw JSON to supported arbitary types!, like int, int64, float64, struct, etc., no need to call encoding/json
+- Target desired JSON kind/type to be parsed, so no more bulky result with unwanted JSON

 ### Installation
 JSONExtract require Go v1.14 or higher